G

 Bloating Of The Stomach

 This is a very dangerous condition; if not monitored, it can become fatal.
-In addition, the stomach can flip over, causing the stomach to swell with gas or fluid, putting pressure on vital organs.
+In addition, the stomach can flip over, causing it to swell with gas or fluid, putting pressure on vital organs.
+To prevent this from happening, teach your dog to eat more slowly and avoid physical activity after eating.

 It is very important to provide a balanced eating and exercise regime and take your dog for regular check-ups to prevent or keep health issues under control.